Hungary in the Eurovision Song Contest 2013

-Hungary participated in the Eurovision Song Contest 2013 in Malmö, Sweden.
+Hungary was represented at the Eurovision Song Contest 2013 in Malmö, Sweden.
 The Hungarian entry was selected through a national selection format titled again A Dal (which means "The Song"), consisting of three heats, two semi-finals and a final, organised by the Hungarian broadcaster MTVA.
 ByeAlex represented Hungary with the song "Kedvesem", which qualified from the second semi-final of the competition and finished in 10th place in the final, scoring 84 points.

 Before Eurovision

 A Dal 2013

 A Dal 2013 was the second edition of A Dal which selected the Hungarian entry for the Eurovision Song Contest 2013.
 Thirty entries competed in the competition that consisted of six shows which commenced on 2 February 2013 and concluded with an eight-song final on 2 March 2013.
 All shows in the competition were broadcast on m1 and Duna TV World.

 Format

 The format of the competition consisted of six shows: three heats, two semi-finals and a final.
 The six shows took place at MTVA studios in Budapest and were hosted by Gábor Gundel-Takács and Éva Novodomszky, with Márton Buda conducting backstage interviews.
 The three heats, held on 2 February 2013, 9 February 2013 and 16 February 2013, each featured ten entries with six advancing to the semi-finals from each show.
 The semi-finals, held on 23 and 24 February 2013 during A Dal-hétvége (A Dal-weekend), each featured nine entries with four advancing to the final from each show.
 The final, held on 2 March 2013, selected the Hungarian entry for Malmö from the eight remaining entries.